 The plan update will inventory the county’s potential hazards, assess the county’s risks and vulnerabilities from the hazards, and develop mitigation strategies to reduce and prevent losses from future disasters.
 The Stafford Act, as amended by the Disaster Mitigation Act of 2000, requires counties to develop and adopt hazard mitigation plans to become eligible for hazard mitigation grant program funds.

-2019/2020 Hazard Mitigation Plan Update Status
+2019-2021 Hazard Mitigation Plan Update Status

-NEMCOG and the seven counties conducted a survey to gain input about perceptions and opinions regarding natural hazards, and the preferred methods and techniques used to reduce the risks and losses from these hazards.
+NEMCOG and the seven counties conducted a survey in 2019 to gain input about perceptions and opinions regarding natural hazards, and the preferred methods and techniques used to reduce the risks and losses from these hazards.
 The responses were used to inform the plan update.
 In 2020 and 2021, draft hazard mitigation plans were available for review and comment.

-2014 Hazard Mitigation Plans
+2019-2021 Hazard Mitigation Plans